playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/image-tracking.md

 ## Add/Remove Tracked Images

-You can modify a list of tracked images only when XR session is not running.
+You can modify the list of tracked images only when the XR session is not running.

 Adding an image to the tracking list: